Hi, my name is Joe.

 - In early 2021, in Pučile, Bosnia and Herzegovina, two boys were wounded after playing with firecrackers; one of them was hospitalized with serious hand injuries.

-Pyrotechnics are a type of explosives and inherently should be handled with utmost caution.
+Pyrotechnics are a type of explosive devices and should inherently be handled with utmost caution.
 Unfortunately, even in places where they are legal, pyrotechnics are often purchased on the street from unregulated sources – street sellers.
 That also means that the quality of these explosive contraptions, and the ways in which they are kept, are also unregulated.
+This raises the risk of their malfunction or delayed ignition making them that much more dangerous for use.
 Do you really want to risk your safety, or even worse, that of someone you love, by using them?

 Injuries and deaths will most certainly be reported.
 But IMAGINE how many ‘celebratory’ bullets miss us thanks to nothing but pure luck.
 These are the bullets we seldom hear about, but they are just as real.

 That bullets ‘rain’ all around us during the holiday season can also be seen in reports of property damage.
-In Kosovo, where tracking of such events is encouraged by the law enforcement, on 1 January 2021 alone at least 8 people reported their cars or houses being hit and damaged by celebratory fire.
+In Kosovo, where tracking such events is encouraged by law enforcement, on 1 January 2021 alone, at least eight (8) people reported their cars or houses being hit and damaged by celebratory fire.
+Six (6) such incidents were recorded at the beginning of 2022.

 - In Bogovinje, North Macedonia, a 39-year-old man was arrested after posting a video on social media showing him teaching a small boy how to shoot from a pistol.

-- In Kosovo – 93% of respondents would not own a gun, and 55% say they feel threatened by illegal possession and misuse of weapons in their neighbourhoods, including for celebratory shooting.
+- In the Western Balkans 79% of respondents said that they would not own a gun, and 54% said that they feel threatened or very threatened by illegal possession and misuse of weapons in their neighbourhoods, including for celebratory shooting.**

-SEESAC collects information on celebratory shooting incidents on its Armed Violence Monitoring Platform, which reveals numerous trends, including:
+SEESAC collects information on celebratory shooting incidents on its Armed Violence Monitoring Platform, which reveals numerous trends.
+In 2021, these trends included:

-- In the vast majority of cases, perpetrators are men ages 19-35, followed by those 36-60 old, while as many as 26% of victims of celebratory shooting are women.
+- In the vast majority of cases, perpetrators are men ages 19-35, followed by those 36-60 old, while as many as 33% of victims of celebratory shootings were women.

-You can also find out more about celebratory shooting from SEESAC’s In Focus Armed Violence Monitor focused on Celebratory Shootings in South East Europe.
+You can also find out more about celebratory shootings from SEESAC’s In Focus Armed Violence Monitor, analysing Celebratory Shootings in South East Europe in 2021.

-* References to Kosovo shall be understood to be in the context of Security Council resolution 1244 (1999).
+* References to Kosovo shall be understood to be in the context of the Security Council Resolution 1244 (1999).